PSL 2018 – 6 Teams, 34 Matches (3 matches in Pakistan)

-So next year, we will have six teams, 34 matches and 8 matches in Pakistan with 4 taking place in Lahore and the other 4 matches played at Karachi.
-Inshallah!”
+So next year, we will have six teams, 34 matches and 3 matches in Pakistan with 2 taking place in Lahore and 1 match played at Karachi.
+International players will be paid USD 10,000 per match to play in Pakistan next season.
+A seventh team would be included in the PSL after two years based out of FATA, Sialkot or Faisalabad.
+Inshallah!

 In what turned out to be a one-sided Pakistan Super League 2017 final, the Peshawar Zalmi defeated the Quetta Gladiators in the title-decider to lift the trophy.
 Darren Sammy hammered a quick-fire 28 down the order to become the difference between a score of 125 and 148 and on that slow and sluggish surface, the Gladiators were able to manage just 90 in reply.
 Mohammad Asghar grabbed three wickets while Hasan Ali and Wahab Riaz scalped two apiece.